bitmatica/javascript/react/README.md

 ## Differences from Airbnb Style Guide

-  * Allow multiple components in the same file.
+  - Allow multiple components in the same file.
+  - Use `React.createClass` instead of `class extends React.Component`.
+  - Allow (but don't require) stateless React functions.

 **[⬆ back to top](#table-of-contents)**